 Retrofuturism – The History of Foresight

-When we do retrofuturism, looking back at past images and writings of the future, we find much that is artfully creative and imaginative, exploring possible futures.
+When we look back at these examples of futures past, we find much that is artfully creative and imaginative, exploring possible futures.
 We also find much that is aspirational (visionary) describing various preferable futures.
-Finally, we find great anticipations (predictions) of probable futures that were clearly seen, even obvious to the futurists or foresighters at the time.
+Finally, and perhaps most usefully, we find great anticipations (predictions) of probable futures that were clearly seen, even obvious to certain futurists or foresighters at the time.
 Understanding the backgrounds, processes, and contexts of those predictions can help us better anticipate change today as well.
 Of course, we also find many predictions that failed, and we will discuss how to predict better throughout this Guide.
 But first, let’s look at a few examples of predictive success, to get a sense of the value that better prediction can bring to the world.

 Consider this image from a late-1930’s German magazine, anticipating the wireless videophone.
 See RetroFuture.com and r/RetroFuturism for it and many more.
 This anticipation was a natural mental leap for its author, as German engineers had recently demonstrated the world’s first public videophone, across 100 miles of coaxial cable between Berlin and Leipzig, in 1936.
-Contemplating that advance, and turning the devide into a wearable wireless, the artist foresaw the way smartphone users would often be lured to focus on their virtual over physical conversations, seventy years before the iPhone (2007).
+Contemplating that advance, and turning the device into a wearable wireless, the artist foresaw the way smartphone users might easily be lured to focus on their virtual over physical conversations, seventy years before the iPhone (2007).

-There must be tens of thousands of such clear, small insights daily about the nature of our near and long-term future occurring all around us today.
+There are surely tens of thousands of such small yet clear insights about the nature of our near and long-term future occurring all around us today.
 The good news is that, unlike the past, we can use digital platforms to collect, teach, critique, and profit from those insights, far easier than ever before.
 They aren’t ignored and forgotten the way they used to be.

-After Microsoft was blindsided by the rapid rise of the web in the 1990s, an oversight that culminated in the founding of Google to fix the poor state of internet search in 1998, Bill Gates is reported to have joked to his team, “find me the person (at Microsoft) who predicted the (very rapid rise of the) web, and we’ll make him CEO.”
-Yet any good retrofuturist (student of the history of prediction) knows that Jenkins, in 1946, and a steady stream of visionaries after him (Doug Englebart, Ted Gordon, and many others) did exactly that.
-They saw how big its potential was.
+After Microsoft was blindsided by the rapid rise of the web in the 1990s, an oversight that led to the founding of Google to fix the poor state of internet search in 1998, Bill Gates is reported to have joked to his team, “find me the person (at Microsoft) who predicted the (very rapid rise of the) web, and we’ll make him CEO.”
+Yet any good retrofuturist (student of the history of prediction) knows that Jenkins did exactly that, in 1946.
+A steady stream of visionaries after him (Doug Englebart, Ted Nelson, and many others) did so as well.
+They saw how big its potential was going to be.